Career Guide to JMU Majors:

-All students within the Health Services Administration program are required to complete an internship – HSA 454 Internship in Health Organization during their senior year.
+All students within the Health Services Administration program are required to complete an internship (HSA 454 Internship in Health Organizations) during their senior year.
 The Program Director works with students to locate an appropriate internship based on location and setting preferences, and must approve all internships completed under HSA 454.
-In HTH 458, Health Program Planning, students organize and implement a campus‑wide wellness day.
+In HTH 458, Health Program Planning, students organize and implement a campus‑wide health event.
 Students could also benefit from membership in professional organizations such as the American College of Healthcare Executives, and the American College of Health Care Administrators.
 Students should consult with the Program Director for more information.

 What are JMU graduates doing with this major?

 A Day in the Life of a Health Care Administrator